RDAProvIG/WGplanning/CaseContent/Charter.md

 ## Deliverables

-The deliverables for this Working Group are separated into four time-based cohorts as below.
+The deliverables for this Working Group are separated into three time-based cohorts as below.
 Short-term goals are mostly about seeking existing practice.
 Medium-term about determining possible output forms for the activity areas.
 Long-term about delivering those outputs and After-term about ensuring continuation of output custodianship, where required.

 ### Medium-term (M12)